qjarvisholland/Resume/README.md

 Quinn JH engineer resume
 =========================
 Hi!
-This is the source repo for my most recent resume, which is the .pdf file in this repo above :)
+This is the source repo for my most recent engineering resume, which is the .pdf file in this repo above :)

 Below is the information about the template I forked to bring some order to my chaos.

 Deedy-Resume-Reversed